-We report all of our investments, including debt investments, at market value or, for investments that do not have a readily available market value, at their "fair value" as determined in good faith pursuant to procedures approved by our Board of Directors.
+We report all of our investments, including debt investments, at market value or, for investments that do not have a readily available market value, at their "fair value" as determined in good faith by our Board of Directors pursuant to procedures approved by our Board of Directors.
 Changes in these values are reported through our statement of operations under the caption of "net unrealized appreciation (depreciation) on investments."
 See "Determination of Net Asset Value."